-53. If a State agency finds errors in the ISP that render a LEA ineligible for CEP, must the State agency disallow all meals since CEP was implemented?

-If a State agency finds errors in the ISP, the State agency must determine what the ISP should be, then apply the revised claiming percentage retroactively to all claims submitted in the school year during which the administrative review takes place.
+55. If a State agency finds errors in the ISP, what procedures must be followed?
+If a State agency finds errors in the ISP, the State agency must determine what the ISP should be (based on identified student data from April 1 of the year prior to the start of the current CEP cycle), then apply the revised claiming percentage retroactively to all claims submitted in the school year during which the administrative review takes place.
+The corrected ISP would be used for the remainder of the 4 year cycle.